digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 date, which are predetermined between the counterparties.

 The FX transactions involve two currencies.
 In the swap template these are referred to as *base currency* and *foreign currency*.
-The convention is that the issuer pays the foreign currency in the initial transaction (and receives it in the final transaction).
+The convention is that the holding owner receives the foreign currency in the initial transaction (and pays it in the final transaction).

 Here is an example of an USD vs EUR FX swap.
 First, we define the two cash instruments: